Visiting Gunns Plains Caves in North West Tasmania

 Gunns Plains caves

-One of the most remarkable features in the cave is a natural pattern of rock deposit that looks so much like a painting of a bear that it’s hard to believe that you are not looking at early human cave painting.
-Of course, it would’ve been quite strange for pre-historic Australians to draw an image of a black bear they’d never seen, but the idea of nature drawing animal shapes on a cave wall is just as bizarre.
+One of the most remarkable features in the cave is a natural pattern of rock deposits that looks so much like a painting of a bear that it’s hard to believe that you are not looking at an early human cave painting.

 Black bear formation in Gunns Plains Caves